 A: That’s fine with us, as all the BU DPT faculty were in that position at one point as well.
 The core faculty will guide you to success.

 A: Yes.
-Baylor University requires all associate (“Lecturer”) applicants to apply for each course, and to do so each year.
+Baylor University requires all associated (“Lecturer”) applicants to apply for each course, and to do so each year.
 The DPT program has worked with Baylor University Human Resources to make this process as smooth as possible, and each application takes 3-4 minutes to complete using Interfolio.
 The University and the DPT Program are committed to the Diversity and Inclusion mission, and Baylor seeks to “educate men and women for worldwide leadership and service by integrating academic excellence and Christian commitment within a caring community.”
 In line with this mission, we seek to embody Christ’s teachings of love and inclusivity across boundaries of racial, ethnic, gender, socio-economic, religious, and other expressions of human difference.
 At Baylor, “Love thy neighbor” is not just a phrase, it is a way of life.

 Q: I want to apply!
 What do I need to have ready when I log into Interfolio?